 The introduction of this new device will let developers design and make AI and machine learning products within minutes, thanks to the already deployed preconfigured frameworks in Deeplens.
 It is compatible with Apache MXNet for now, with Caffe2 and Tensorflow to be added to the list by the first quarter of 2018.

 How intriguing does the new device sound to you?
-Share your views in comments below and be with us for more of latest tech updates.
+Share your views in the comments below and be with us for more of the latest tech updates.